 Due to its lack of cliffs, Meia Praia enjoys lots of wind, making it perfect for water and aerial sports.
 From kite-surfing, paragliding, sailing, kayaking, surfing, paddle-boarding, windsurfing, and more, there are an abundance of exciting activities to do.
 Meia Praia is definitely one of the most fun places in Lagos!

 Meia Praia is also perfect for families and those with accessibility issues, as it offers lifeguards, calm waters, and a sandy, rock-less seabed.
-There are also many restaurants and snack bars available (some of the best restaurants in Lagos!), so you can easily spend all day relaxing at Meia Praia.
+There are also many restaurants and snack bars available (some of the best restaurants in Lagos!), and it’s one of the best areas to stay in Lagos, so you can easily spend all day relaxing at Meia Praia.

 And since Meia Praia is so vast, it is easy to find spaces all to yourself.
 Even during peak season, you can avoid the crowds by walking east, away from the area closest to Lagos.